-INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME ( World AIDS Day All citizens In commemoration of World AIDS Day 2019, The National AIDS Coordinating Committee (NACC) OPM(GCA) hosted a Health and CHIFD VEEVIES World AIDS Day is observed annually on December 1.
+INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME ( ❖ World AIDS Day All citizens In commemoration of World AIDS Day 2019, The National AIDS Coordinating Committee (NACC) OPM(GCA) hosted a Health and CHIFD VEEVIKE World AIDS Day is observed annually on December 1.
 The Day provides an opportunity for people worldwide to unite in the fight against HIV, to show support for people living with HIV, and to commemorate those who have died from an AIDS-related illness.
-Welness Fair on Friday 6 December 2019 at Office of the Prime Minister, 13-15 St Clair Avenue, St Clair.
-INV ❖ Human Rights Day All citizens Seminar on "Human Rights and Migration": The OPM (GCA) lead by the Gender Affairs Division in collaboration with NDEK Commemorated on December 10 th each year, the objectives of this observance are to: the International Organization for Migration (IOM) hosted a Seminar on "Human Rights and Migration".
-(CEL Create an awareness of the issues related to human rights; The Seminar targeted the Staff of the OPM, Gender Focal Points of Government Ministries and State Agencies.
-Civil Society LEB Sensitise citizens on universal human rights and responsibilities.
-Organizations, Academia and Individuals.
-This Seminar was held on Tuesday 10 December 2019 at the SINIW 3 Encourage national dialogue and stimulate public action towards adhering to human rights.
-OPM (GCA) Conference Room. ) PRIMI PROJECT SARAH (SAFEGUARDING AND RESCUING ALL HUMANS FROM TRAFFICKING NEW, INITIA TIVE Men 18 years and over For the period October 2019 to March 2020: • A total of two (2) workshop sessions were held, in which fifty, two (52) man banefited OŁEICE OŁ LHE SARAH is a collaborative project between the OPM-GAD and the Ministry of National Security (Counter Trafficking Unit).
+Wellness Fair on Friday 6 December 2019 at Office of the Prime Minister, 13-15 St Clair Avenue, St Clair.
+INV + Human Rights Day All citizens Seminar on "Human Rights and Migration": The OPM GCA lead by the Gender Affairs Division in collaboration with NDEB Commemorated on December 10th each year, the objectives of this observance are to: the International Organization for Migration (IOM) hosted a Seminar on "Human Rights and Migration".
+(GEI Create an awareness of the issues related to human rights.
+The Seminar targeted the Staff of the OPM, Gender Focal Points of Government Ministries and State Agencies.
+Civil Society LEK Sensitise citizens on universal human rights and Organizations, Academia and Individuals.
+LSINIW E responsibilities; Encourage national dialogue and stimulate public action towards adhering to human rights.
+Inis Seminar was held on Tuesday 10 December 2019 at the OPM (GCA) Conference Room.
+E BEIMI PROJECT SARAH (SAFEGUARDING AND RESCUING ALL HUMANS FROM TRAFFICKING NEW INITIATIVE Men 18 years and over For the period October 2019 to March 2020: • A total of two (2) workshop sessions were held, in which fifty-two (52) men benefited.
+OEEICE OE LH SARAH is a collaborative project between the OPM-GAD and the Ministry of National Security (Counter Trafficking Unit).
 The initiative targets men 18 years and over and is comprised of Targeted Sensitisation Workshops aimed at engaging men in discussions surrounding sexual exploitation and gender related issues.
 Evaluations were administered to participants during these workshops.